Nikhil0704/consilio/README.md

 # consilio
-Website to show daily statistics of reported covid cases.
+code for my website which shows daily statistics of reported covid cases.